-Brian McGraw can identify some pretty fundamental “necessities” for his definition of well-th.
-Time with his family.
-Time with his guitars.
-Time to enjoy a nice outdoor firepit and some South American food while watching his beloved St. Louis Blues.
-And perhaps most importantly, time with Sunny, the world’s best goldendoodle, voted “most social dog in the neighborhood” and owner of the entire McGraw family’s heart since her arrival mid-pandemic.
+Brian McGraw can identify some fundamental “necessities” for his definition of well-th.
+Time to play his guitars or listen to his vinyl collection.
+Time to enjoy a nice outdoor fire while watching his beloved St. Louis Blues.
+And most importantly, time to invest in personal relationships…with his family, his closest friends and his community.

-Brian thought of being an astronaut.
-Or a professional hockey player (which begs the question, through this common theme of the team’s career goals—do professional hockey players say they wanted to be wealth advisors?)
-Now, he’s truly happy in the seat he’s in—being able to step in and help a friend—a beloved teacher—unravel a confusing stack of documents left by her father so that she felt in control and in the know.
-Or being able to make a difference in difficult situations so that families worried about illness or worse do NOT have to worry about financials when life deals an unexpected hand.
+Brian once thought of being an astronaut.
+He still has dreams of a second career as a rock star (or at the very least, “local musician available for gigs”).
+But he’s truly happy in the seat he’s in—being able to step in and help a friend—a beloved teacher—unravel a confusing stack of documents left by her father with no prior instruction, so that she felt in control.
+Or being able to help families build a plan for ALL situations, good and bad, so they do not have to worry about financials when life deals an unexpected hand.

 For Brian, well-th represents freedom and balance.
 Freedom to enjoy the time and earthly blessings one has been given and to pursue a life of fulfillment, balanced with a desire to give back to their communities and help others succeed.